A Day at the Races (film): Plot

-The following day, just as Mrs. Upjohn is about to sign an agreement to help Judy, Whitmore brings in the eminent Dr. Leopold X. Steinberg from Vienna, whom he hopes will expose Hackenbush as a fraud.
-After Mrs. Upjohn agrees to an examination by Steinberg, Hackenbush wants to flee for fear of being exposed; Gil, Tony and Stuffy remind him that Judy still needs his help and persuade him to stay.

-After making a shambles of Mrs. Upjohn's examination, Hackenbush, Tony, Stuffy and Gil hide out in Hi-Hat's stable, where Judy soon joins them.
-She is upset by the negative light of the situation; Gil tries to lift her spirits.
-Near the stable, Stuffy starts sympathizing with a community of poor black folk who believe him to be Archangel Gabriel.
-As the number progresses, Morgan, Whitmore and the Sheriff arrive and Hackenbush, Tony and Stuffy try to disguise themselves by painting their faces with grease in blackface.
-The attempt fails, everybody runs off and Whitmore finally exposes Hackenbush as a horse doctor with a letter he received from the Florida Medical Board.
+With help from Tony and Stuffy, Hackenbush sabotages Whitmore's attempts to out him as a horse doctor, first by prank calling Whitmore until he's annoyed, then hiding a blonde floozy from Mrs. Upjohn, and finally disrupting an examination on Mrs. Upjohn by another doctor.
+The three, plus Gil and Judy hide out in Hi-Hat's stable that evening.
+Upset by the thought of losing the sanitarium, Gil tries to lift Judy's spirits with a song.
+Stuffy helps by leading a community of poor black people into the stable to dance.
+Morgan, Whitmore and the Sheriff arrive to arrest Hackenbush, with a written letter from the Florida Medical Board confirming that he's a horse doctor.
 Hi-Hat hears Morgan's voice and bolts, easily jumping over several obstacles in the way.
-Judy suggests to Gil that Hi-Hat is a jumper and Gil enters him into the upcoming steeplechase race.
+Judy suggests to Gil that Hi-Hat is a jumper, and Gil enters him into the upcoming steeplechase race.

-Morgan, who witnessed Hi-Hat's jumping prowess the night before, tries to prevent him from being entered in the race but fails.
-Knowing that Hi-Hat is afraid of Morgan, everyone works to make Hi-Hat aware of his presence before reaching the fence.
+On the day of the race, Hackenbush, Tony and Stuffy delay the start of the race until Gil sneaks in Hi-Hat behind Morgan's back.
+They all use Hi-Hat's fear of Morgan to their advantage, using Morgan's voice to anger him before he jumps the fences.
 On the last lap, Hi-Hat and Morgan's horse wipe out; when they reach the finish line, it appears that Morgan's horse has won.
-Stuffy realizes that the mud-covered horses were switched after the accident, and Morgan's jockey was riding Hi-Hat in the finish, thus making Hi-Hat the winner.
-The black folk arrive at the race and start walking with Gil, Judy, Hackenbush, Tony and Stuffy through the racetrack, all singing the final number.
+Stuffy realizes that the mud-covered horses were switched after the accident, and Morgan's jockey rode Hi-Hat to the finish, thus making Gil's horse the winner and saving the sanitarium.
+Hackenbush tells the truth to Mrs. Upjohn and proposes to her, promising to "never look at any other horse".